alexisMarceau1/Clients_segmentation/README.md

 - **Label 1**: Highly engaged and satisfied customers, who interact with the platform frequently.
 - **Label 2**: Regular but moderately engaged customers, generally content but less active.
 - **Label 3**: Least satisfied customers, typically with lower review scores and infrequent purchases.

+> **Note on Spending Patterns**: Interestingly, total spending did not significantly vary across clusters.
+This could be due to the short data collection period, where most customers have only made one or two purchases, limiting variability in spending.
+Additionally, other behavioral aspects (like frequency and satisfaction) seem to be stronger differentiators for segmentation in this context.

 ### Stability Analysis